bonny/WordPress-Simple-History/readme.txt

 -   Add `occasions_id` to the context data modal.
 -   Fix PHP warnings when fetching occasions.
 -   Only try to get edit link for a post if `get_post()` returns a post object.
 This _may_ fix issues with for example old versions of WPML. [#469](https://github.com/bonny/WordPress-Simple-History/issues/469)
+-   Display user "display name", with fallback to "username", in the event feed.
+This restores how it was displayed in version 4 of the plugin. [#468](https://github.com/bonny/WordPress-Simple-History/issues/468)
 -   Include `user_display_name` in events REST API response.
--   Display user "display name", with fallback to "username", in the event feed. [#468](https://github.com/bonny/WordPress-Simple-History/issues/468)
 -   Don't autoload option `SimplePluginLogger_plugin_info_before_update`. [#457](https://github.com/bonny/WordPress-Simple-History/issues/457)
--   Autoload options `simple_history_detective_mode_enabled` and `simple_history_experimental_features_enabled`.
+-   Do autoload options `simple_history_detective_mode_enabled`, `simple_history_experimental_features_enabled` and `simple_history_db_version`.
 Related: https://make.wordpress.org/core/2024/06/18/options-api-disabling-autoload-for-large-options/
--   Explicitly set autoload to option `simple_history_db_version` too.

 ### 5.0.1 (September 2024)